fschpp/CabledocDesktop/README.md

 **Broadcast cable and infrastructure management software.**

-CableDoc is a desktop application for documenting and analyzing the cabling and signal flow of a real broadcast/AV facility (digital and analog video and audio chain).
+CableDoc is a desktop and smartphone application for documenting and analyzing the cabling and signal flow of a real broadcast/AV facility (digital and analog video and audio chain).
 It manages the physical infrastructure — equipment, connectors, cables, connections, racks, frames, slots, patch bays, routing matrices, and signal entities — and layers impact analysis, risk scoring, and fault diagnosis on top of it.

-Development is AI assisted, driven by real cases found during on-site cabling surveys, in particular the diagnosis of recurring audio failures traceable to weaknesses in the analog chain.
+Development is AI assisted, driven by real cases found during on-site cabling surveys.

 > The application's UI, domain vocabulary, comments, and changelog are
 > entirely in **Spanish**, since it is built for and used by a real